particle-iot/docs/src/content/reference/product-lifecycle/long-term-support-lts-releases.md

 Note: Prior to 2025, Particle maintained separate LTS (2.x & 4.x) and mainline (3.x, 5.x) branches.
 With the introduction of Device OS 6, we streamlined this approach to maintain a single active line of development.

+### LTS release phases

+All LTS releases **have a support lifecycle of two years** that is broken into two distinct phases:

+**Year 1 - Active LTS**

+Active support of high-severity bugs, security vulnerabilities, and issues for a period of one (1) year.

+**Year 2 - ESM LTS**

+Beginning in the second year of availability, LTS releases enter an Extended Security Maintenance (ESM) phase.
+In this phase, **only emergency security fixes will be back-ported**.

 ## Default and Recommended Versions

 Each platform has: